 FOD & Maintenance Costs

 The effect of Foreign Object Debris (FOD) on maintenance costs can be significant.
 For example, the cost to repair an FOD-damaged engine can easily exceed $1 million.
+FOD incidents costs the U.S. Military over $ 90 million per year.
 FOD can also incur extensive indirect costs, including:

 - Flight delays and cancellations, leading to a loss of customers